| | | |

 • Sear the chicken for 3 minutes per side, then move to a plate covered with foil.

-• Next, in the same pan on medium, sear the sausage for 2 minutes per side.
-It's best to use a tong and flip each individual sausage to get the best color and flavor.
-Move to the plate with the chicken and cover until ready to use.
+• Next, in the same pan on medium, sear the sausage for 2 minutes per side, using a tong to flip each one individually.

 • Melt the rest of the butter in that same skillet and sauté the onion and jalapeño for 2-3 minutes, stirring occasionally.